 This modern, sleek, mid-sized crossover is ideal for motorists who like SUV capabilities but don’t want a sluggish, boxy hulk.
-Instead the 5-door, 5-seater Mazda CX-5 offers car-like driving characteristics and more aerodynamic looks.
-The refined road behaviour that is the top plus point for the CX-5 — some reviewers even compare it to Mazda’s famous MX-5 sports car.
+Instead the five-door, five-seater Mazda CX-5 offers car-like driving characteristics and more aerodynamic looks.
+The refined road behaviour is the top plus point for the CX-5 — some reviewers even compare it to Mazda’s famous MX-5 sports car.

 All versions of this stylish CX-5 have a confident and contemporary style that’s distinctive and avoids the agricultural boxiness of some SUVs.
 A recent upgrade sharpened up the design even more.